cs-education/sysbuild/README.md

 * Run tests.
   `grunt test`

+* Run a local test server, to run the tests in a browser.
+Navigate to `http://localhost:9001` after running the following.
+  `grunt testserver`

 ## Contributing ##
 1. Make sure your fork is up to date with the upstream repository.
 See https://help.github.com/articles/syncing-a-fork/.